GROW NOURISH HEAL

 Gender Identity OCD

-A subtype of OCD is characterized by obsessions and compulsions related to a person’s gender identity.
+A subtype of OCD characterized by obsessions and compulsions related to a person’s gender identity.
 People with GOCD experience thoughts around doubt/confusion of their gender identity.
 It is rooted in the inability to know with certainty about one’s gender rather than actually being transgender.

 People with Gender Identity OCD may ask questions like: